CraigWoodcock/tech242-AWS-linux/3. AWS-VPCs/VPC/Deploying Two Tier VPC/README.md

 # Steps to Deploy Two Tier

-- setup db vm first and then configure the app vm
+- setup db vm first and then configure the app vm.
+  - following the steps outlined here : [Two Tier Deployment](<../../../2.
+Two-Tier-Deployment/2 Tier Deployment>)
 - when they are both working, make an ami from them both.

 - create the vpc - CiDR 10.0.0.0/16